 In addition to asking about a surgeon’s overall experience, ask how many times they perform breast augmentation in a week or month.
 It’s often better to choose a younger plastic surgeon who performs breast augmentation regularly than a surgeon with decades of general plastic surgery experience who rarely performs the procedure.

-Once you’ve settled on 2 or 3 surgeons and are ready to begin scheduling consultations, prepare a list of questions to ask.
+Once you’ve settled on 2 or 3 surgeons and are ready to begin scheduling consultations, prepare a list of questions to ask about the surgery itself and your expected recovery timeline.
 Patients often feel a bit overwhelmed at their consultations, and a written list will help you remember what you want to ask.
 By the end of the consultation, you should know what to expect before, during, and after the procedure.
 If you feel like the answers to your questions are vague or curt, that’s a pretty good sign that you should move on to your next option.

 The key to getting breast augmentation results you love is trusting that your plastic surgeon understands what you want and has the surgical skills to accomplish those goals.
 It’s important that you feel comfortable sharing why you want to get breast implants and that you establish a rapport with your surgeon so you are open to their surgical recommendations on issues such as the size of your implants.